EricMFink/CivPro/_casebook/chap3.md

 <p class="case-h2">A. Purposeful Direction</p>

 First, we must analyze HANWJH's activity to determine whether it purposefully directed conduct at Illinois.
 HANWJH has no physical presence in Illinois.
 "Our cases make clear, however, that physical presence is not necessary for a defendant to have sufficient minimum contacts with a forum state."
 As in _Curry,_ we again find _Hemi_ particularly instructive.
 Recall that in _Hemi,_ a single agent of the plaintiff purchased over 300 packs of illegal cigarettes from the defendant cigarette retailer.
-622 F.3d at 755.
 The sales to the plaintiff's agents supported a finding of personal jurisdiction because the retailer both maintained commercial websites from which one could order goods to Illinois and because it then "knowingly did do business with Illinois residents."

 _Curry_ and _Hemi_ make clear that this case does not require us to break new ground.
 In _Curry,_ the defendant's actions could be fairly "described as purposefully" directed where it "created an interactive website and explicitly provided that Illinois residents could purchase its products through that website," "arranged for the sale of its products through third-party websites," "sent written confirmation to the Illinois customers acknowledging their sale and including their Illinois shipping address," and then, "shipped the product to its customers who were in Illinois."